 There is no in between.

 What kind of person, then, would you rather be?
 Strong, or weak?
-An Escobar or Guzman, or…one the nameless, faceless people men and women like them step over every day?
+An Escobar or Guzman, or…one the nameless, faceless people men and women like them step over every day to reach success?

 You needn’t sell drugs, though, or join gangs, or kill thousands.
-You don’t wanna be wanted by every nation, and neighbor, and “friend”.
+You don’t wanna be wanted by every nation, and neighbor, and “friend” for the bounty on your head.
+You don’t wanna be like these men in any other sense.

 But…you can be a little stronger today than you were yesterday.